-Ms. Qi has served on our Board of Directors since August 2017 and served as a board member of Lulu's Holdings, L.P. (a predecessor entity) since July 2017.
+Danielle Qi has served on our Board of Directors since August 2017 and served as a board member of Lulu's Holdings, L.P. (a predecessor entity) since July 2017.
 Ms. Qi has served as a Managing Director at H.I.G.
-Capital since April 2021, focusing primarily on the internet, consumer, media, and technology-enabled services sectors, prior to which she was a Principal and Vice President at H.I.G.
+Capital, LLC ("H.I.G.
+Capital"), a leading private equity investment firm, since April 2021, focusing primarily on the internet, technology-enabled services, and software sectors.
+Prior to that, she was a Principal and Vice President at H.I.G.
 Capital since July 2018 and July 2015, respectively.
 From December 2012 to June 2015, Ms. Qi worked at Alliance Holdings, a private equity firm focused on lower middle market companies in a wide range of industries.
-Ms. Qi currently serves on the boards of directors of Adtheorent Holding Company, Inc., as well as a number of privately held companies.
+Ms. Qi currently serves on the board of directors of Adtheorent Holding Company, Inc., as well as on the board of directors of a number of privately held companies.
 Ms. Qi received a B.S. in Economics and B.A. in History from the University of Pennsylvania and an M.B.A. from the Kellogg School of Management at Northwestern University.

-Ms. Qi's experience managing companies in a wide range of industries, including the ecommerce, consumer/retail, and apparel/accessories sectors and knowledge of complex financial matters provides her with valuable and relevant experience in strategic planning, corporate finance, financial reporting, and leadership of complex organizations, and provides her with the qualifications and skills to serve as a director.
+Ms. Qi's experience managing companies in a wide range of industries, including the e-commerce, consumer/retail, and apparel/accessories sectors, and knowledge of complex financial matters provide her with valuable and relevant experience in strategic planning and technology, corporate finance, financial reporting, cybersecurity and leadership of complex organizations and the qualifications and skills to serve as a director.